 Gliadin

-Gliadin intolerance is a condition where individuals experience difficulty digesting gliadin, a protein found in gluten-containing grains such as wheat, barley, and rye.
-This can lead to gastrointestinal discomfort.
-Gliadin intolerance differs from a gliadin allergy, which involves an immune system response and can cause more severe reactions.
-People with gliadin intolerance typically experience digestive symptoms after consuming gluten-containing foods.
+Gliadin intolerance is a condition in which individuals have difficulty digesting gliadin, a protein found in gluten-containing grains such as wheat, barley, and rye.
+This condition can lead to digestive discomfort.
+Unlike a gliadin allergy, which triggers an immune response and more severe reactions, gliadin intolerance primarily causes gastrointestinal symptoms after consuming gluten-containing foods.

 What is gliadin intolerance and how does it differ from gliadin allergies?